Jamie-Proudfoot/chemical_vae/README.md

   - Includes Weight_Annealer callback, which is used to update the weight of the KL loss component
 - **vae_utils.py** - utility functions for an autoencoder object, used post processing.

+`models/` : main working directory for creating and training models

+`notebooks/` : main directory for analysing results and performing model inference using Jupyter notebooks

 ## Original Authors:
 This software was originally written by Jennifer Wei, Benjamin Sanchez-Lengeling, Dennis Sheberla, Rafael Gomez-Bomberelli, and Alan Aspuru-Guzik (alan@aspuru.com).
 It is based on the work published in https://arxiv.org/pdf/1610.02415.pdf by